 machine learning models for real-time recognition.

-I was recently a visiting researcher with Prof. Daniel Ashbrook at the University of Copenhagen.
-I did my Master's at the Media Interaction Lab, advised by Prof. Michael Haller.
-In the past, I have worked with Prof. Ellen Yi-Luen Do at the National University of Singapore.
+I have also worked at Meta Reality Labs with Stephanie Santosa and Prof. Tovi Grossman.
+Previously, I worked with Prof. Daniel Ashbrook at the University of Copenhagen and with Prof. Ellen Yi-Luen Do at the National University of Singapore.
 I have also been fortunate to work with the Parkinson's Research Group at the UBC Hospital in Vancouver, and contributed to Open-source communities (Mozilla and Python).

 Note about publication venues: In my area of research, ACM CHI and UIST are the top-most and highly impactful venues (Google Scholar and Microsoft Academic both rank CHI as the #1 venue).
 The review process in these venues is multi-stage and very selective for each publication, involving 4-6 international subject-matter experts.